About the AudioQuest Niagara 7000

 Note: For proper operation, the Niagara 7000 requires a safety ground (supplied via the power utility AC wall outlet).

 Power Cord Sold Separately: The unit has an IEC-C20 main-in power socket.
-No AC power cord is included with the Niagara 7000, so you will need to purchase an IEC-C19-compatible power cord (703NRG420A, sold separately) before using this product.
+No AC power cord is included with the Niagara 7000, so you will need to purchase an AQ IEC-C19-compatible power cord (sold separately - see Accessories Tab) before using this product.

 Mounting Options: The Niagara 7000 may be placed on any table, cabinet, shelf, or floor.
 The Niagara 7000 may be rack-mounted in a standard 19' rack by attaching the optional Niagara Series 3-RU rack ears (sold separately).
 When rack-mounting is required, the four threaded feet may be removed with a standard Phillips screwdriver.